History of Colchester: Norman Colchester

 The town's merchant fleet trade with the continent, with corn shipments from Colchester reported in Holland.
 Four moneyers operated in the town under William I, William II, Henry I and King Stephen, although by 1157 this had been reduced to one and to none by 1166.
 Iron working and pottery production occurred within the town, with a large series of pottery kilns producing Thetford-type ware and early medieval ware found at Mile End and Middleborough.
 Pottery datable to the Anglo-Norman period is relatively rare in England although not in Colchester.
 The town's burgesses had developed a corporate identity with established rights and responsibilities before they were enshrined in the 1189 Charter.
 These privileges included substantial common land grazing rights, fishing rights, the right to hunt foxes, hares and cats, common-ownership of the river bank and the protection of the town's market against unauthorised markets.
 These last two privileges were unique to Colchester amongst English towns.
 The townsfolk were also exempt from paying to billet visiting royals and dignitaries, paying Scot, Lot and Danegeld, and could reclaim money paid as tolls at other towns.
 Together the townspeople held 1,304 acres of land in parcels of 1 to 10 acres, whilst other land and houses in and around the town were owned by the Lords of local manors around Essex.
 Bury St Edmunds in Suffolk held 30 acres, and a wic at Mile End.

-The town hosted King Henry II for a week in May 1157 after his coronation at Bury St Edmunds, with his entourage which included the Archbishop of York, the Archbishop of Canterbury, the Bishops of London, Lincoln, Chicester, and Exeter, the Earl of Leicester, the Earl of Salisbury, Warin FitzGerald (a local Essex lord) and the Lord Chancellor Thomas Becket.
+The town hosted King Henry II for a week in May 1157 after his crown-wearing at Bury St Edmunds, with his entourage which included the Archbishop of York, the Archbishop of Canterbury, the Bishops of London, Lincoln, Chichester, and Exeter, the Earl of Leicester, the Earl of Salisbury, Warin FitzGerald (a local Essex lord) and the Lord Chancellor Thomas Becket.
 Elements of the army to oppose Hugh Bigod's rebellion assembled at Colchester in 1173.